JhoowT7/horario-dark-control/README.md

 # Time Bank Control System

 ## Project info
-I got tired of having to write down my positive and negative balance on a spreadsheet during the month at work.
+I got tired of having to write down my positive and negative hour balance on a spreadsheet during the month at work.

 There are several ways of editing your application.